insarlab/PySolid/README.md

 apt install python3-pysolid
 ```

-Installing via `conda` and `apt` is recomended because PySolid contains Fortran source code, which required compilcation.
+Installing via `conda` and `apt` is recommended because PySolid contains Fortran source code, which required compilation.
 Otherwise, you may build it from source as described below.

 #### 1.1 Build from source